-I mentioned in previous posts that the best way to transfer money between two accounts you own at different institutions is by an ACH push.
-Wire transfers are faster but there’s usually a fee for sending and/or receiving a wire.
+Wire transfers are faster than an ACH push but there’s usually a fee for sending and/or receiving a wire.
 Most banks don’t charge a fee for an ACH push.
 The money from an ACH push is available immediately at the receiving end and you avoid getting your account flagged for fraud.
-See ACH Push or Pull: The Right Way to Transfer Money and Follow This Rule to Avoid Getting Your Account Restricted for Fraud.
+See ACH Push or Pull: The Right Way to Transfer Money and Follow This Rule to Avoid Long Holds and Account Restrictions.

 Enroll in Secured Transfer